Domestic Pets of Shoguns of Japan

 A common sight in shogunal Japan was the majestic sight of hawks gracefully soaring through the air

-The Japanese Sparrowhawk, known as Kanmuri-Washi or Kotaka-Washi, is a small bird of prey native to Japan and used by falconers to catch smaller prey such as sparrows and quails.
-On other hand, the Northern Goshawk (Accipiter gentilis), known as O-Washi or O-Takazura, is a larger species of hawk and known for its strong grip and versatility in hunting a range of prey, such as medium-sized birds and mammals.
-Goshawks are preferred by experienced falconers, but they also require more training time.
+The Japanese Sparrowhawk, also called Kanmuri-Washi or Kotaka-Washi, is a tiny bird found in Japan and utilized by falconers for hunting small animals like sparrows and quails.
+Conversely, the Northern Goshawk (Accipiter gentilis), also called O-Washi or O-Takazura, is a bigger type of hawk famous for its powerful clutch and ability to hunt medium-sized birds and mammals.
+Experienced falconers favor Northern Goshawks, but these birds also demand additional training time.

 Dogs